North Korea fires suspected ballistic missile into sea

 Japan’s Defense Ministry said North Korea fired a possible ballistic missile but gave no further details.

-Earlier this month, North Korea performed tests of ballistic and cruise missiles in its first such launches in six months, displaying an ability to attack South Korea and Japan, both key U.S. allies.
+Earlier this month, North Korea performed tests of ballistic and cruise missiles in its first such launches in six months, displaying an ability to attack South Korea and Japan, both key U.S. allies where a total of 80,000 American troops are stationed.

-But last Friday and Saturday, North Korea reached out to South Korea, saying it’s open to resuming talks and reconciliatory steps if conditions are met.
+But last Friday and Saturday, Kim Yo Jong, the influential sister of North Korean leader Kim Jong Un, reached out to Seoul, saying it’s open to resuming talks and reconciliatory steps if conditions are met.
 Some experts said North Korea wants South Korea to play a role in winning relief from U.S.-led sanctions or other concessions.
+In her second statement Saturday, Kim Yo Jong asked South Korea to abandon “hostile polices” and “double-dealing standards.”

+On Sunday, South Korea's Unification Ministry called her statement “meaningful" but urged North Korea to restore dormant communication channels before arranging talks between the rivals.
+North Korea hasn't responded.

 U.S. officials have repeatedly expressed hopes to sit down for talks with North Korea but have also made it clear they will continue sanctions until the North takes concrete steps toward denuclearization.